FAQs Updated 10/4/20

 How does carpool work?

-Cars should enter the carpool lane from the north (back) side of the school off of Alta Vista Lane, and turn south onto the east side of the school (Wonderland Trail).
-In the morning, all students can be dropped off close to the door that is farthest south on the building (closest to the corner of Wonderland Trail and Northaven).
+Cars should enter the carpool lane from the North (back) side of the school on Alta Vista Lane and turn South onto the East side of the school (Wonderland Trail).
 A member of the staff will be at the door to ensure students enter the building and go to the correct place.
 Stay in your car and do not park in the carpool lane.
-If you need to assist a student carrying something into the school, park in the Northaven lot, west of the school and teacher lot.
-Doors to the school open at 7:30am.
+If you need to assist a student carrying something into the school, alert the school employee who opens the car door.
+The doors to the school open at 7:15am.

 For the safety of all students, please do not have children cross Wonderland Trail in the middle of the block.
-Please do not drop off children on Alta Vista on the back side of the school, where it is hard for the staff monitoring carpool to see them.
-Only PPCD students escorted by parents or students riding the bus should enter through the main entrance.
-Also, please respect the students arriving by bus: DO NOT ENTER, STOP, OR PARK in the designated bus lane area in front of the school during morning or afternoon car pool.
+Please do not drop off children on Alta Vista on the backside of the school.
+Students must enter the specific doors and cannot be dropped off at any other point.
+Please respect the students arriving by bus: DO NOT ENTER, STOP OR PARK in the designated bus lane area in front of the school during the morning or afternoon carpool.

-For Drivers: Again enter from Wonderland Trail.
-However, it is difficult to turn left there, and it is recommended that cars enter the line by heading east on Alta Vista from Cox Lane.
-Students will be released beginning at 2:56 and wait in their classrooms.
+Students will start dismissal at 3:00 and will wait outside along Wonderland Trail with a school employee.
 Members of the staff will use walkie talkies to communicate to teachers the release of students.
-Parents will need to have their numbered carpool tag hanging from the rear view mirror.
+Parents will need to have their numbered carpool tag hanging from the rear-view mirror.
 Carpool tags are available in the front office.

 For Transportation Changes: If your child is changing their method of transportation on a given day (i.e.: going home with another family that uses different transportation than you) please notify the office before 2:00 pm.